First, What is Tinnitus?

 Process for Being Seen in the Tinnitus Clinic

-Step 1: Schedule a Tinnitus/Hyperacousis Evaluation
+Step 1: Schedule a Tinnitus/Hyperacusis Evaluation

 A thorough tinnitus and hearing exam will be conducted.
 During this process, Dr. Macner will determine if you have the type of tinnitus which appears to be responsive to sound therapy treatment.
 Additionally, Dr. Macner will determine if any medical tinnitus evaluation is needed.
-If so, we will arrange this appointment with an otolaryngologist, otoneuraologist, or primary care practitioner after discussing this recommendation with you.
+If so, we will arrange this appointment with an otolaryngologist, otoneurologist, or primary care practitioner after discussing this recommendation with you.

 If there is anyone you would like to hear the test results and initial recommendations, you are encouraged to bring this person with you to this appointment.

 Step 2: Return for Tinnitus/Hyperacusis Treatment Plan appointment